shawna-p/mysterious-messenger/docs/creating-characters.rst

     False by default, but True if this character should appear on the right side of the messenger.
 Typically this variable is False for everyone but the main character.

 `emote_list`
     A list of the "{image=...}" lines corresponding to all emojis associated with this character.
-Currently unused.
+Used in the chatroom creator, but has no effect in-game.
+See ``emoji_definitions.rpy`` for the values of the currently-defined characters' ``emote_list`` parameters.

 `pronunciation_help`
     A screen reader-friendly spelling of the character's name for use with self-voicing.